fbsamples/workplace-platform-samples/SupportScripts/README.md

-# Workplace From Facebook Platform Samples: Custom Integrations
+# Workplace From Meta Platform Samples: Custom Integrations

 This is a collection of sample scripts that show how you can interact with Workplace data using the Graph API.